nhsd-exeter/dos-integration/README.md

     Wait for the test to complete
     make performance-test-data-collection PROFILE=perf ENVIRONMENT=perf START_TIME=[Start Time from above command] END_TIME=$(date +%Y-%m-%d_%H-%M-%S)

+Note: if you have any errors consider reducing number of users or increasing the docker resources

 To run a load test

     make tester-build